openhp/HeatPumpController/README.md

 For arduinos with an old bootloader you need to update it.
 (Tools-> Burn Bootloader).<br>
 For successful compilation, you must have "SoftwareSerial", "OneWire" and "DallasTemperature" libraries installed (see Tools -> Manage Libraries).<br>
-As a first try it's enough to upload firmware without any tunings.
-Think of it as of commercial closed-source controller, where you cannot fine-tune internal options.
-And any other manual configuration is not required too, just upload firmware.<br><br>
+For the first time it's enough to upload firmware without any tuning.
+Think of it as of a commercial closed-source controller, where you cannot fine-tune internal options.
+And any other manual configuration do not required too, just upload firmware.<br><br>

 ## Self-tests
 QA tests are available to test the assembled board.<br>